Pottarr/SE17-Pre-Rust-Session/Lectures/Day1/Day1.md

 Count is: 2
 ```

 Wait there is no "Count is: 3"!
-Yes, the iterator in the for loop is exclusive at the end.
+Yes, the iterator in the for loop is exclusive at the ending boundary.

-To make the iterator inclusive we should at "=".
+To make the iterator inclusive we should at `=`.

 For example,